eolver/deploy-terraform-in-azure/README.md

 ##### providers.tf

-Azure requires that an application is added to Azure Active Directory to generate the client_id, client_secret, and tenant_id needed by Terraform (subscription_id can be recovered from your Azure account details).
-Please go here for full instructions on how to create this to populate your provider.tf file.

 this is used to define the subscription, client_id, client_secret, and tenant_id needed by Terraform.
 Azure requires that you create an application (in Azure Active Directory service) to generate teh client_id and client_secret) Once you create the App Registration you need to go to relevant subscription, Access Control (IAM) and define the role assignment (Contributer) to the App registered.

 ```